Jack Suwinski Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace MLB.

-- The Braves' 3.88 team ERA ranks fifth across all league pitching staffs.
+- The Braves' 3.91 team ERA ranks fifth across all MLB pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (150 total, 1.1 per game).
+- The Braves give up the third-fewest home runs in baseball (152 total, 1.1 per game).

-- Dodd starts for the first time this season for the Braves.
+- Winans makes his first start of the season for the Braves.

-- It's the season debut and his first appearance in more than a year for the 25-year-old lefty.
+- It's the season debut and his first appearance in more than a year for the 28-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.